- Professor Liz Stanley FAcSS

 - Historical sociology, feminist theory, sociological theory, social change, narrative & auto/biographical methodologies, South Africa, 'Documents of life', in particular letters and diaries, everyday life sociology, Norbert Elias & figurational sociology

 Guidance and Feedback Hours

-I hold an ESRC Professorial Research Fellowship from 2013 to 2018.
-This focuses on 'Whites Writing Whiteness - Domestic Figurations & Representations of Whiteness in South Africa 1770s - 1970s' (see http://www.whiteswritingwhiteness.ed.ac.uk).
-The WWW project is shaped by the social theory of Norbert Elias and involves a Qualitative Longitudinal Research (QLR) historical sociology investigation of social change and the processes of racialisation in South Africa.
-Whites Writing Whiteness has developed from the ESRC-funded Olive Schreiner Letters Project, rated as 'outstanding' by the ESRC; for details on the letters and publications of this key feminist theorist, see the Olive Schreiner Letters Online at http://www.oliveschreiner.org.
+My current research focuses on 'Whites Writing Whiteness - Domestic Figurations & Representations of Whiteness in South Africa 1770s - 1970s' (see http://www.whiteswritingwhiteness.ed.ac.uk), an ESRC-funded project.
+WWW research is shaped by the social theory of Norbert Elias and involves a Qualitative Longitudinal Research (QLR) historical sociology investigation of social change and the processes of racialisation in South Africa.
+WWW has developed from the ESRC-funded Olive Schreiner Letters Project; for details on the letters and publications of this key feminist theorist, see the Olive Schreiner Letters Online at http://www.oliveschreiner.org.